uit/uit/projects/chat-app/chat-mvp.md

 [mvp](../../product/mvp/README.md)

-For this week you will finish your chat application feature, host it on digital ocean, and have it ready for a real demo.
-You can create a landing page for your product to make it more presentable.
+For this week you will finish your chat application features, host it on digital ocean, and live demo your chat application.
+We will have Goinstant developer, Jeff Anderson.